 Craig McCall‘s huge tackle count and big hits was key to Aberdeen Grammar’s success so he is named in the second-row alongside Clark Skeldon of Jed, while the reliably abrasive Sione Halafihi would be on the bench if there was one!

 Jed’s Dan Wardrop is at blindside.
-Currie Chieftains skipper Fergus Scott edges out Connor Sutherland of Hawick and the abrasive Sean Hegarty of Edinburgh Accies at loose-head after scoring two-tries in an all action performance against Musselburgh.
+Currie Chieftains skipper Fergus Scott edges out Connor Sutherland of Hawick and the abrasive Sean Hegarty of Edinburgh Accies at open-side after scoring two-tries in an all action performance against Musselburgh.
 No 8 Corey Buchan is the third Grammar player to make the cut this week.

 15. Ben Appleson (Edinburgh Accies)

 9. Finlay Burgess (Glasgow Hawks)

 2. Curran McMillan (Marr)